 To the same pan, add cooked spaghetti, goat cheese, mascarpone cheese, reserved pasta cooking water, and fresh Italian Bruschetta.

 Chicken bruschetta pasta is a complete meal on its own, but you can also serve it with a side salad, roasted vegetables, some crusty bread, or garlic bread.
-A few of our favorite simple salads include this Arugula Salad, a light Lemon Kale Caesar Salad, or consider trying our House Salad with whatever fresh fruit is in season!
+A few of my favorite salads include this light Lemon Kale Caesar Salad or our House Salad with whichever fruit is in season!

-For a quick and easy vegetable side dish, try our Grilled Asparagus In Foil!
+For a quick and easy vegetable side dish, try quick-grilled asparagus!

 Leftovers, Storage, & Reheating